Upshur County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Upshur County is located in the piney woods of northeast Texas, with the city of Gilmer serving as its county seat.
-The county’s court system includes the 115th District Court, a Constitutional County Court, four Justice of the Peace Courts, and several Municipal Courts.
-Court records across these bodies are maintained by two principal clerks—the District Clerk and the County Clerk—each responsible for different categories of cases.
-This guide details how to find, search, and request court records in Upshur County, including the specific offices, fees, online tools, and procedures involved.
+Upshur County sits in the piney woods of northeast Texas, with Gilmer as its county seat.
+The county court system includes the 115th District Court, a Constitutional County Court, four Justice of the Peace Courts, and several Municipal Courts.
+Two principal clerks split record-keeping responsibilities — the District Clerk and the County Clerk — with each one handling a different category of cases.
+This guide explains how to find, search, and request court records in Upshur County, including the offices involved, fees, online tools, and step-by-step procedures.

-Individuals looking for Texas court records can work through several channels, including local clerk offices, in-person visits to courthouses, and web-based search tools.
-TexasStateCourts.us provides links to statewide judicial resources and court information that may help in identifying where cases have been filed.
-Within Upshur County, both the District Clerk and County Clerk offer access to records through their offices, and the county maintains online portals for searching certain judicial and property records remotely.
+If you're looking for Texas court records, you can start with local clerk offices, in-person courthouse visits, or web-based search tools.
+TexasStateCourts.us links to statewide judicial resources that can help you identify where a case was filed.
+Within Upshur County, both the District Clerk and the County Clerk provide access to records through their offices, and the county maintains online portals for searching certain judicial and property records remotely.

 How to Look Up a Court Case in Upshur County?

-Finding a court case in Upshur County starts with identifying the court where the matter was filed.
-The District Clerk is the custodian of all records from the 115th District Court, which covers civil, family, tax, juvenile, felony criminal, adoption, and Department of Family and Protective Services cases.
+Start by figuring out which court heard the case.
+The District Clerk holds all records from the 115th District Court, which covers civil, family, tax, juvenile, felony criminal, adoption, and Department of Family and Protective Services matters.
 The County Clerk maintains records from the Constitutional County Court, the Commissioners Court, and the Probate Court.

 Online Search Options

-- County Clerk Property and Official Records — Searchable database for property records, marriage records, and other official records filed with the County Clerk.
+- County Clerk Property and Official Records — Searchable database for property records, marriage records, and other official documents on file with the County Clerk.

 In-Person and Mail Requests